mawfia/SWE-681-Programming-Assignment/README.md

 INTRODUCTION:
 --------------------
-This is a MongoDB, Express.js, Angular 6, Node.js prototype designed, built, and deployed to cloud services over a period of 2 days.
+This is a non-sercure MongoDB, Express.js, Angular 6, Node.js prototype application designed, built, and deployed to cloud services over a period of 3 days.
 **Still under construction, security features covered during SWE 681 will be implemented as the course progresses.**

 SUMMARY: